<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 With costs and economic projections constantly changing, companies face steep challenges in planning revenue allotment for the future.
 And company by company, costs associated with R&D, selling, marketing, customer support, and general administration always fluctuate.

 SaaS predominantly works on recurring revenue, making it easier to predict revenue in the short term.
-However, challenges appear with the uncertainty of whether customers will renew their contracts.
+However, the uncertainty of whether customers will renew their contracts brings challenges.

-Let’s review some important statistics about how companies spend their revenue.
+Let’s review some important statistics about how SaaS companies making revenue decisions:

 Despite the challenges with revenue planning, there are concrete solutions that businesses can embrace to create better forecasts and budgets: